trueheart78/trueheart78.com/naked-dagger-walkthrough-dark-souls-3.md

 * :running: Run through the :house:
 * :hand: Lorretta's Bone
 * :hocho: :busts_in_silhoette: Lady Firehug and her minions
-* :hand: :lollipop: Estus Shard #3 by the burning tree
+* :hand: :candy: Estus Shard #3 by the burning tree
 * :running: Across the bridge and through the barn
 * :door: Open barn door
 * :running: Across the bridge